vpandey-om/Fertility_screen/README.md

 | Gene2 | 30/60 | 10/31 |
 | Gene3|  20.5/60| 5.5/31 |

+### Fertility

+#### Step 1: Compute mean and variance for each mutant
+On day 0 and day 13, we utilized relative abundance to calculate the mean and variance for each set of PCR duplicates.
+Subsequently, we applied a logarithmic transformation to the mean values (log2(mean)) and computed the relative variability represented by the coefficient of variation squared (CV^2).

+#### Step 2: Inverse-variance weighting
+Inverse-variance weighting is a statistical technique that combines multiple random variables to reduce the variance of the weighted average.
+It is particularly useful in our analysis where we calculate the change in barcode abundance between day0 and day13.
+This change is computed as the difference between the logarithms of the mean abundance at day13 and day0.
+Additionally, we consider the variance of the data, which is propagated as the sum of relative variances at day0 and day13.
+This allows us to effectively assess changes in barcode abundance while accounting for the variability in the data.

+#### Step 3: Normalized by spike-in controls
+In our study, we included spike-in controls to normalize the change in barcode abundance.
+This normalized change in barcode abundance, which we refer as "fertility".

+For each pool, we computed the fertility of mutants.
+Mutants were categorized as `Reduced` if their fertility, plus two times the standard deviation, fell below a certain cutoff value; otherwise, they were categorized as `Not Reduced`.
+Since spike-in controls were included in all pools, we employed inverse-variance weighting to obtain a consolidated measure of fertility and the associated error for this variable.
+This approach allowed us to effectively combine data from multiple pools while considering variations introduced by the spike-in controls.

 ## Usage

 ### Convert Fastq to count matrix
 To convert paired forward and reverse reads from BARseq experiments into a count matrix, we employ the following command.
 ~~~